 Not knowing the difference can result in refusal because:

-- Completely different supporting documentation are required;
+- Completely different supporting documentation is required;

 - Completely different Immigration Rules apply.